 Heat your grill to a high to medium high heat.

 Before we grill turkey sausage we are going to spice them up a bit.
-For this we are using different ways to add additional flavor.

 1) If you are looking for a more traditional smoked sausage flavor take a whole grain mustard (we use Stadium Mustard) and spread it across the inside of the sausage.